China National Journal of New Gastroenterology

 Autoimmune hepatitis (AIH) is a chronic hepatitis of unknown etiology which can progress to cirrhosis.
 Its clinical manifestations are highly variable and sometimes follow a fluctuating course.
 Diagnosis is based on characteristic histologic, clinical, biochemical and serological findings.
 Anti-inflammatory/immunosuppressive treatment frequently induces remission but long-term maintenance therapy is often required.
 Liver transplantation is generally successful in patients with decompensated cirrhosis unresponsive to or intolerant of medical therapy.

 Krawitt, Edward L., "Clinical Features and Management of Autoimmune Hepatitis" (2008).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 704.